-The Sentenza 238/2014 of the Italian Constitutional Court created a legal and political deadlock between the Italian and the German Republics.
-In denying immunity from civil jurisdiction to the German Republic for World War II Nazi crimes, the Italian Constitutional Court indirectly challenged the International Court of Justice (ICJ)’s judgment of 2012 which had confirmed the principle of State immunity.
-The Sentenza also warrants renewed attention because a new wave of judgments issued by several Italian courts since 2015 started giving real life to the case.
-Court decisions of Florence, Piacenza, and Rome ordered Germany to pay reparation to Italian victims of deportation and their heirs.
-Germany, in turn, contends that its State immunity bars the Italian courts’ jurisdiction and refuses to appear before the Italian courts.
+Sentenza 238/2014 of the Italian Constitutional Court created a legal and political deadlock between Italy and Germany.
+In denying Germany's immunity from civil jurisdiction over claim to reparations for Nazi crimes committed during World War II, the Italian Constitutional Court indirectly challenged the International Court of Justice’s (ICJ) judgment of 2012, which had confirmed the principle of State immunity.
+The Sentenza warrants renewed attention because a wave of judgments issued by several Italian courts since 2015 started breathing new life into the case.
+Court decisions in Florence, Piacenza and Rome ordered Germany to pay reparations to Italian victims of deportation and their heirs.
+Germany, however, contends that State immunity bars the Italian courts’ jurisdiction and it has refused to take part in the proceedings.
 Numerous similar cases are currently pending.

-The Sentenza 238/2014 exemplifies the tension between, on the one hand, the international rule of law and respect for one of its traditional core principles, i.e. State immunity (as embodied in the ICJ judgment) and on the other hand, the idea of universal human rights, including a potential right to remedy (as exemplified by the Constitutional Court’s insistence on access to a judge for the victims).
+Sentenza 238/2014 exemplifies the tension between, on the one hand, the international rule of law and respect for one of its traditional core principles, i.e. State immunity (as embodied in the ICJ judgment) and, on the other hand, the idea of universal human rights, including a potential right to a remedy (as exemplified by the Constitutional Court’s insistence on access to a judge for the victims).
 More than two years after the Sentenza, a solution balancing these antagonistic concerns does not seem to be in sight.
-Apart from the conflict between State immunity and human rights protection, the judgment raises further theoretical questions concerning the relationship between international law and domestic law and the role of domestic courts in the formation and change of international customary law, along with the issue of separation of powers in a democratic state.
+Apart from the conflict between State immunity and human rights protection, the judgment raises the following further theoretical issues: the relationship between international law and domestic law; the role of domestic courts in the formation and development of international customary law; and the issue of separation of powers in a democratic state.

-The conference envisions an Italo-German academic forum to discuss both the systemic and theoretical significance of the judgment and its progeny and concrete solutions to the impasse created by Sentenza 238/2014.
+The conference is envisioned as an Italo-German academic forum to discuss both the systemic and theoretical significance of the judgment and its progeny and concrete solutions to the impasse which resulted.
 The conference’s spirit shall be forward-looking and conciliatory.
-The event does not only aspire to stimulate an in-depth reflection on the judgment and its consequences, but also to suggest concrete legal and political responses to the stalemate.
-Both international and constitutional law perspectives will be espoused, with the aim of suggesting innovative ideas to the political and judicial stakeholders who will participate, as invited audience, in the conference’s last day.
-The idea is to engage in an exercise of ‘academic diplomacy’, putting academic expertise at the service of interstate dispute resolution and looking for possible reconciling solutions against the common European horizon.
+The event not only aspires to stimulate an in-depth reflection on the judgment and its consequences, but also to suggest concrete legal and political responses to the stalemate.
+Both international and constitutional law perspectives will be presented, with the aim of suggesting innovative ideas to an invited audience of political and judicial stakeholders who will participate in the final day of the conference.
+The idea is to engage in an exercise of ‘academic diplomacy’ putting academic expertise at the service of interstate dispute resolution and looking for possible reconciling solutions within a common European framework.

-The venue of the event has a deep symbolic value.
-Villa Vigoni is a German State property situated in Italian territory and the seat of a cultural and research centre intended to promote exchanges between Germany and Italy in the fields of culture, politics and economics.
-In the past, measures of constraint have been taken by Italian authorities on this property in order to ensure the payment of compensation by the German State to victims of Nazi crimes.
+The venue of the event has a deep symbolic significance.
+Villa Vigoni is a German State property situated in Italian territory.
+It is the seat of a cultural and research centre intended to promote exchanges between Germany and Italy in the fields of culture, politics and economics.
+In the past, enforcement measures have been imposed by Italian authorities on this property in order to ensure the payment of compensation by Germany to victims of Nazi crimes.

 Thursday, 11th May 2017 (9.00 – 18.30):